RobbingSpree/HLMSH-Novel/new chapters 2nd attempt/Chapter 14.md

 ***

 Brun refused to lose every argument she had with herself.
-One would think she was winning the arguments since it was with herself.
+One would think she was also winning the arguments since it was with herself.
 But the side she wanted to win simply wasn't.

-She had spent her whole previous shift fretting about how to talk to either Debug or Trouble about how she had been feeling, and every time she tried to imagine what they might say she could never find words to explain herself or how she felt to herself, let alone other people.
+She had spent her whole previous shift fretting about how to talk to either Debug or Trouble about how she had been feeling, and every time she tried to imagine what they might say she could never find words to explain how she felt to herself, let alone to other people.

 As she walked back into the hotel for her next shift, hoping that by being in the building she was expecting to have a fight in she could imagine a better outcome than her friends rebuffing her and decrying her lacking of positive emotion around sexual interests.

-Having spent all day while awake thinking on the subject, she was feeling less dread about the prospect of romance.
-She could imagine happy scenarios where someone did nice things for her and gave her a chaste kiss, or a warm embrace.
-Where she could be physically intimate in a chaste way.
+She had spent all her waking hours thinking on the subject and was feeling less dread about the prospect of romance.
+She might have been conflating too many things with something she didn't like.
+She could imagine happy scenarios where someone did nice things for her and gave her a gift or a chaste kiss, or a warm embrace.
+Where she could be physically intimate in a kind way.
 But trying to imagine anything more serious was off-putting.

 Maybe part of the problem was how inexperienced she was.

 "But it's just sex.
 What else is there?
-You have the primal urge and do the deed."
+You have the primal urge then you do the deed."
 She muttered to herself and the nearby crow she had befriended that frequented their car park.
-"It's not like you can add rules like it's football or something fun."
+"If you don't get the urge you don't do the deed.
+It's not like you can add rules like it's football or something fun."

 Setting her internal discussion aside, Brun walked through the front door to meet the eye of Gary.
 One of the few staff she now dreaded doing a handover with.

 Minutes later, as she walked into the staff room behind the reception she found an odd situation: Manager Beth was still where she had last seen her, eight hours ago, sitting in front of the management computer.
 Except now she had notes and what looked like timelines strewn about the desk.

 "You find that guy you were looking for?"
-Brun asked, now a little concerned Trouble wasn't safe.
+Brun asked, now a little concerned this meant Trouble wasn't safe.

 "What?"
 Beth scrambled to cover her notes.
 "Ahh, no. There was a guest taking something that didn't belong to them.
 So I was tracking their movements to see what they took."
 They got up from their seat and faced Brun.
 "What are you doing here?"